 In Waterloo, Iowa, organizations with 15 or more employees cannot take adverse action against applicants based on arrests, pending charges or expunged records.
 They also cannot take adverse action against any criminal charge without a “legitimate business reason.”
 The new law in Waterloo defines a “legitimate business reason” as instances where a criminal record would pose a risk to other employees, the public or any vulnerable populations served by the business.

 The communities of Suffolk County, New York and St. Louis, Missouri also just passed ban-the-box laws.
-Suffolk County’s law goes into effect on August 25, 2020.
+Suffolk County’s law went into effect on August 25, 2020.
 St. Louis’s ban-the-box ordinance will start on January 1, 2021.

 Whether or not these new laws impact your business, they reflect trends that may spread to your community.
 As you develop plans and policies for the coming months, One Source will keep you updated on compliance laws and help you find screening solutions.
 Learn more about our tailored background check solutions here or get in touch with our Client Relations team.